Tarmean/tarmean.github.io/OpenRec.md

 Another probem is that open recursion is famously hard to reason about.
 To manage, we will restrict ourselves to a very limited form: We build a recursive function containing a case statement.
 The `super` pointers form a chain of possible cases, and `this` is the recursive call.

-This allows us to write queries and transformations over mutually recursive types with minimal boilerplate:
+This allows us to write queries and transformations over mutually recursive types, while only requiring a `deriving Data` on each type:

 ```Haskell
 bottomUp :: Trans m